Skip to Main Content

 chiari-malformation-2x

-At UCSF Benioff Children's Hospital, our pediatric neurosurgeons are experts in procedures to repair the skull and membranes or implant shunts to treat Chiari malformation and related conditions, such as hydrocephalus.
+At UCSF Benioff Children's Hospitals, our pediatric neurosurgeons are experts in procedures to treat Chiari malformations and related conditions.

 • Dizziness